andrewcooke/liblu/README.md

 Most routines return an `int` status that is non-zero on error.
 Free routines take the same value to allow chaining on cleanup.
-See source for how this is used in practice.
+See source and `lustatus.h` for how this is used in practice.

 Most routines take a `lulog*` pointer as the first argument.
 This can be NULL if no logging is required.